-For the avoidance of doubt, if no charges are approved by the Commission, no charges will be payable by the retailer for processing a transfer request form.
+8.2.8.1 For the avoidance of doubt, if no charges are approved by the Commission, no charges will be payable by the retailer for processing a customer transfer request form.

 Unless the customer transfer request form is to reverse an erroneous transfer, the retailer must include a nominated transfer date.
 The nominated transfer date will be: